 But some market observers warn that thematic ETFs tend to be too narrow in their focus and have a history of underperforming the broader market.
 Here’s a deeper dive into thematic ETFs and the pros and cons of including them in an investor’s portfolio.

-What Is a Thematic ETF?
+What’s a Thematic ETF?

-Why Would Someone Want to Invest in Thematic ETFs?
+Why Invest in Thematic ETFs?